hetznercloud/cli/CONTRIBUTING.md

 ## Unit tests

 Unit tests are located in the `internal` directory.
-Run them with
+Run them with:

 ```sh
 go test ./...